top of page

 The group

-The Afaī Dancing Group cultural group comes from the Mekeo tribe, in Central Province, more precisely from the villages of Inawi, Beipa and Ofoka.
+The Opaina Dancing Group cultural group comes from the Mekeo tribe, in Central Province, more precisely from the villages of Inawi, Beipa and Ofoka.
 Most of the dancers come from the Avaïs clan.
-The group is made up of 30 dancers, 17 men including 2 kings with an average age of 35 years, and 13 women with an average age of 25 years, supplemented by 2 accompanists.
+The group is made up of about 25 dancers and accompanying persons dancers, 17 men including 2 kings with an average age of 35 years, and 13 women with an average age of 25 years, supplemented by 2 accompanists.

-The traditional clothes of the Afaī group are made from:
+The traditional clothes of the Opaina group are made from:

 • feathers of chicken, parrot, eagle, sulphur-crested cockatoo, kingfisher, cassowary and birds of paradise.